ismasou/ExpandingMediumSplittingRate/README.md

 # Splitting Rate Solver in Expanding medium

-This is a simple solver for QCD in-medium splitting rate in evolving media.
+This is a simple solver for QCD in-medium splitting rate in evolving media described in [1].
 The Makefile contains few options to compile Static and Expanding medium solvers.
 To get a feel of how to run the code use the bash scripts `CH_G_Check.sh` which generates the splitting rate in a static medium.
 It will also generate a plot to check against [1] results in the `CH_G_Comparison` folder.